 The exhibition at MOSTYN is the first public presentation of Jacqueline’s prolific and provocative oeuvre in the UK.

 The exhibition has been curated by Juliette Desorgues (Curator of Visual Arts, MOSTYN) in collaboration with Devrim Bayar (Curator, WIELS) and Xander Karskens (Director, DeAteliers).
 From Llandudno, the exhibition will travel to Kunstmuseum Ravensburg next year.

 Situated in the coastal town of Llandudno, MOSTYN is Wales’ foremost visual arts centre, serving as a platform for contemporary artistic practice and audience engagement.
 MOSTYN presents outstanding and critically engaged international contemporary art that engages, inspires and encourages people to form and share new perspectives on the world through its programmes.
 It’s part of the Plus TATE, the UK-wide contemporary visual art network.

-THE ULTIMATE KISS will run from October 9th through to 6th February 2022.
+THE ULTIMATE KISS is on right now and runs through to 6th February 2022.

 MOSTYN is on Vaughan Street in Llandudno, if you are going to make the trip, the postcode is LL30 1AB.
 The gallery is open Tuesday – Sunday 10.30am – 4.00pm ADMISSION FREE.

 As you can see, the gallery is behind a traditional Edwardian façade, in the beautiful seaside town of Llandudno, the place and the gallery is well worth a visit.